-The Flat and Step Deck Trailers are built in a variety of configurations and load capacity ratings.
-Refer to the specification section for a complete listing of their features.
+The grain trailer is built in a variety of configurations and load capacity ratings.
+Refer to the specification section for a complete listing of the models and their features.

 From this list of available features the trailer owner must familiarize themself with the particular features actually included on their specific unit.
 The following sections describe the use of all of these features, however, your trailer may not be so equipped.